-“Oh yeah, I tried being an entrepreneur a few years back but it was just too hard.”
+“Oh yeah, I tried being an entrepreneur a few years back but it was just too hard and I went out of business.”

 “I tried the whole blogging thing but couldn’t get it off the ground”